D-Sketon/hexo-theme-reimu/README.en.md

 Then refer to its [README](https://github.com/D-Sketon/hexo-algoliasearch#readme) to complete the `Algolia` account configuration, and add the following configuration to the outer `_config.yml`

+> Note: The search redirect link is a permanent link, so please ensure the `url` in the outer `_config.yml` is filled in correctly.

 ```yml
 algolia:
   appId: "your applicationID"